dandobjim/dandobjim/README.md

 ### Stack

-My Stack is Java as a Backend Language, Sprig Framework, Astro (with React), and PostgreSQL as a main DB.

-Due to my position I have knowledge in SQL, Kafka, Flink and Big Data.
+Due to my position I have knowledge in Java,SQL, Kafka, Python and Big Data.

 ---